 Key signs include:

-If your parent fails to protect you, this betrayal can so deeply contradict what you expect that you end up blocking it in order to maintain the attachment.
+If your parent fails to protect you, this betrayal can so deeply contradict what you expect that you end up blocking it to maintain the attachment.
 Blinding yourself to the betrayal and your fear of future betrayals helps you survive in a relationship you believe you can’t escape.

 Your ability to “forget” becomes a coping mechanism.
-Yet while dissociation might help you cope with the trauma, it can also affect your memory and sense of self.
+Yet, while dissociation might help you cope with the trauma, it can also affect your memory and sense of self.

 Infidelity trauma